AnnotationSro/ember-dynamic-menu/README.md

 Mobile friendly horizontal menu - on wide enough screens it shows all the menu items side-by-side, but once the screen (window width) is not able to show all the menu items, dropdown button is show.
 You can assign a priority to each menu item - menu item with the lowest priority will be hidden first.

+## WARNING
+This package is no longer maintained!

 ## Install
 Compatibility
 ------------------------------------------------------------------------------